Losant/losant-rest-js/docs/dataTableRows.md

 ## Post

-Inserts a new row into a data table
+Inserts a new row or rows into a data table

 ```javascript
 var params = {